san-kumar/lambdaphp/README.md

 - **Unlimited scalability:** Aws Lambda can scale from 0 to virtually infinite instances without any extra code or setup.
 So whether your site gets one hit or a million hits a day it can handle all scenarios easily.

-- **Ultra Low cost:** Are you hosting your site a $500 server or not fully utilizing the server resources?
-AWS lambda is billed by number of requests not by monthly usage, so for a site that gets less than a million requests per month it is totally free!
+- **Ultra Low cost:** Are you hosting your site on a $500 server yet not fully utilizing all server resources?
+AWS lambda is billed by number of requests not by monthly usage, so for a site that gets less than a million requests per month it is virtually free forever!

 - **Focus on your ideas not servers:**.
 Are you spending a lot of time configuring load balancers, docker containers, etc to handle loads?
-Now you don't have to since it's all inbuilt.
+Now you don't have to since it's all done for you.

 - **Improved latency and geolocation:** Why make a user in India connect to a server thousands of miles away in America?
-Even if your site is super fast, the download will still be slow.
-Aws Lambda Edge makes it possible for users to connect to the nearest server with the fast connection.
+Even if your site is super fast, the download will still be slow because of network latency.
+Aws Lambda Edge makes it possible for users to connect to the nearest server making the downloads super fast.

-- **No server vulnerabilities:** Since the lambda instances (or web servers) are created on demand and destroyed after each request, it makes it virtually impossible to hack your web server or install any malware.
+- **No server vulnerabilities:** Since the lambda instances (or web servers) are created on demand and destroyed after each request, it makes it virtually impossible to hack your web server or install any malware on it.

 - **No server admin:** Same as above.
 No need to patch or upgrade packages as they are managed by the vendor.
-Plus the server is read-only an created and destroyed after each request, making it virtually impossible to exploit or install malware.
+Plus the server is read-only an created and destroyed after each request, making it virtually impossible to exploit or install malware on it.

 ## Installation